-The 8 vs. 9 seed game is essentially a toss-up.
-In the last 32 years, 9 seeds have won 64 of 128 games — exactly half of the time.
-Over 60 percent of the games played have been decided by fewer than 10 points and the average margin in this game is less than a point (0.05 points, in favor of the No. 8 seed).
+The 8 vs. 9 seed game is a literal a toss-up.
+In the last 34 years, 9 seeds have won 68 of 136 games — so, exactly half.
+About 60 percent of those games played have been decided by fewer than 10 points.

 Wichita State came into the 2013 tournament with an at-large bid from the Missouri Valley conference and breezed past eighth-seeded Pittsburgh, 73-55, in the first round.

-The Shockers then upset number one seed Gonzaga, 13th-seeded La Salle and second-seeded Ohio State to make their second Final Four in school history.
+The Shockers then upset No. 1 Gonzaga, beat No. 13 La Salle and No. 2 Ohio State to make their second Final Four in school history.

-One year after being knocked out by a 9 seed, Pittsburgh stormed back in 2014 as a 9 seed of its own to hand eighth-seeded Colorado the biggest upset between 9s and 8s.
+One year after being knocked out by a No. 9 seed, Pitt stormed back in 2014 as a No. 9 seed of its own to hand No. 8 Colorado the biggest upset between 9s and 8s.
 The Panthers only allowed 18 points in the first half, and Talib Zanna scored 16 of Pittsburgh’s 46 first half points before beating the Buffaloes, 77-48.

 And in 2015, No. 8 seed NC State took down top-seeded Villanova 71-68 in the second round, before falling to No. 4 seed Louisville in the Sweet 16.

 2018 was a solid campaign for No. 9 seeds as three of them won their first round games and two, Kansas State and Florida State, made it all the way to the Elite Eight.